 Set out early in the morning for this hike.
 The parking lot will most definitely be full by mid morning.
-This is a very popular spot due to numerous great trails and easy access to the creek.
-At this time, the temps will also be dramatically cooler as morning desert temps are typically at least 20 degrees cooler!
+This is a very popular spot due to numerous trail access/easy access to the creek.
+At this time, the temps will also be more tolerable as morning desert temps are typically at least 20 degrees cooler!

 Always carry a water bottle, especially when hiking in a dry climate like Sedona.
 Dehydration is very common in the desert.
 Sometimes you are not aware of how much water you are losing because your sweat evaporates so quickly!